yash-b/twitter-clone/README.md

       ``` $ http -a rye:rye GET localhost:1936/home_timeline username="rye" ```

 - Public Timeline
-   - public_timeLine displays all the post in the database in reverse-chronological order.
+   - public_timeline displays all the post in the database in reverse-chronological order.
       - Example
       ``` $ http GET localhost:1936/public_timeline ```